IBE™ Technologies, founded by Indian battery researchers, aims to cater to the needs of India’s battery space through indigenous technology.

 Among other technologies for energy storage, IBE has also developed an internal hybrid of Li-Ion battery and Supercapacitor, called a Capattery that offers a high energy and power density, and could cater to the needs of EV, stationary and space applications.
 Interestingly, a Capattery can charge-like a battery, discharge-like a supercapacitor; charge like a supercapacitor and discharge like a battery.
 This dual feature enables it to be a universal power source for wide range of applications.

-More about IBE’s work can be found on their website or downloaded here.
+More about IBE’s work can be found on their website.
 The start-up is prepared to offer open licenses from their proprietary energy storage technologies, especially for the Indian entrepreneurs and investors.

 This article has been written by Dr Harinipriya Seshadri, CTO and Head of Operations – IBE.